esheldon/xshear/README.md

 For shear style=2, lensfit style
     index weight totpairs npair_i rsum_i wsum_i dsum_i osum_i dsensum_i osensum_i

-Meaning of columns

-In the following, the weight is the weight of the source/\Sigma_{crit}^2
+Meaning of columns.
+In the following, the weight is the weight of the source times 1/\Sigma_{crit}^2

 index: index from lens catalog
 weight: sum of all weights for all source pairs